Mobile Menu

 Peppered corydoras originate from the rivers in Brazil and Uruguay.

 About the diet, this fish isn’t a choosy eater and will eat almost anything that you offer them.
 Therefore, give them a sinking pellet with live or frozen food every day for a healthy meal.
-Besides, algae wafers, daphnia or bloodworm will be a high-quality diet for them.
-If you’re searching for cory fish for your community aquarium, then this excellent looking peaceful fish is for you.

 Corydoras paleatus Overview